jazz-community/work-item-command-line/README.md

 #### Encoding

 Importing from a CSV file can fail if the file encoding does not match the expected encodig.
 An encoding can be provided for the CSV import and export.
-The default is: UTF-8
+The default encoding is: UTF-8

-Format is:
+#### Format is:

 	encoding=encodingID

 		Where encodingID is UTF-8 or UTF-16LE or UTF-16BE or us-ascii.